Dirk Gently's Holistic Detective Agency: Plot summary

 Richard also leaves a message on Susan's answering machine, rashly promising to take her on holiday that weekend, but immediately regrets it.
 He then decides to break into her flat and remove the tape.
 He is spotted in this act by Dirk Gently, an eccentric man he knew at Cambridge.
-Dirk calls Susan’s landline and instructs Richard to meet him nearby, then hangs up.
+Dirk calls Susan's landline and instructs Richard to meet him nearby, then hangs up.

 Richard is instantly seized by remorse and returns the tape to the machine.
 Immediately afterward, Susan arrives home in the company of her acquaintance Michael Wenton-Weakes.
 Richard apologizes to Susan, who forgives him.
-She also hands him the tape from the answering machine without listening to it, asking him to give it to Gordon’s secretary for transcription.
+She also hands him the tape from the answering machine without listening to it, asking him to give it to Gordon's secretary for transcription.

 The next day, having failed to meet Dirk, Richard looks him up in the phone book and finds an ad for Dirk Gently's Holistic Detective Agency.
 He goes to the agency's office, where Dirk explains that his detective methods are based on the "fundamental interconnectedness of all things".
 He believes that there must be a connection between a number of odd events revolving around Richard, including an apparently impossible magic trick Reg performed at dinner.

 The pair go to Cambridge to speak with Reg.
 When asked about the trick, the professor confesses his secret: he is not human, but a being so old that he has forgotten his own origins.
-His flat is in fact a craft of extraordinary power which can travel through space and time – though, for some reason, it cannot function when Reg's telephone is working, and vice versa.
-To perform the trick, Reg had to travel back in time and also visit the planet where the Monk originated; the Monk went through the time machine's door while Reg was not looking.
+His flat is in fact a craft of extraordinary power which can travel through space and time, though, for some reason, it breaks Reg's telephone whenever it's used.
+To perform the trick, Reg had to go back in time and also visit the planet where the Monk originated; the Monk went through the time machine's door while Reg was not looking.
 The professor acknowledges this is out of character for himself, since he normally refuses to change the past.